Aorimn/dislocker/README.md

 ## Note

-Five binaries are built when compiling dislocker as described in the `INSTALL.txt`
+Five binaries are built when compiling dislocker as described in the `INSTALL.md`
 file:
 1. `dislocker-bek`: for disecting a .bek file and printing information about it